 Each page should have a canonical URL to itself OR to the page that originally had the content.

 Each section on a page has a header, and pages should have the proper H1, H2, H3 structures within each section.
+Learn more about HTML headings.

 Images have short descriptive names and alt text.